 A6.3.1.6 Summary and analysis of the results of Study A

-The results of this study suggest that sharing between SRS and aeronautical mobile service (AMS) operating service in the 5 150-5 570 MHz band (co-channel) is feasible.
-The interference-to-noise ratio metric shows that in the single entry static worst-case analysis, there is a margin 46.6 dB or more to satisfy the AMS protection criteria.
+The results of this study suggest that sharing between SRS and aeronautical mobile service (AMS) operating in the 5 150-5 570 MHz band (co-channel) is feasible.
+The interference-to-noise ratio metric shows that in the single entry static worst-case analysis, there is a margin of 46.6 dB or more to satisfy the AMS protection criteria.
 This implies that even the worst-case aggregate interference from 45708 lunar surface transmitters would not exceed the AMS protection criterion in this band.

+A6.4 Sharing studies between fixed satellite service (FSS) and SRS operating in the frequency band 5 150-5 570 MHz

+A6.4.1 Study A [USA]

+In Document 7B/200, WP 4A expressed the view that sharing studies to ensure protection of FSS are not required in the 5 150 – 5 570 MHz frequency range, provided that possible future allocations to space research service (space-to-space) in the 5 150 – 5 570 MHz band under WRC-27 agenda item 1.15 are limited to Lunar surface-to-surface communications, as specified in Report ITU-R SA.2553.

+A6.5 Sharing studies between mobile service (MS) and SRS operating in the frequency band 5 150-5 570 MHz

+A6.5.1 Study A [USA]

+A6.5.1.1 Technical and operational characteristics of SRS operating in the 5 150-5 570 MHz frequency range

+The technical and operational characteristics for SRS systems are based on those available in the Report ITU-R SA.2553, including Table 3.2-4, as summarized in Table A6.5.1.1.

+Table A6.5.1.1